frontend-fxs/InterviewTemplate/README.md

 * The content and titles will be fake because they are not important for the evaluation.
 * The site must be responsive.
-* The color palette of the site will be defined by you.
+* The color palette of the site will be defined and explained by you on the comments.
-* You will choose which fonts from Google to use.
+* You will choose and explain which fonts from Google you used. https://fonts.google.com/
-* You also will choose rights free images (if needed).
+* You also will choose rights free images.
-* The use of frameworks and tools are of your consideration, although the weight and performance of the site will be evaluated with the lighthouse tool.
+* The use of frameworks and tools are of your consideration, although the weight and performance of the site will be evaluated with the lighthouse tool https://developers.google.com/web/tools/lighthouse.
 It will also be evaluated what frameworks and tools you choose for the job.
+You will defend them on the comments.
 * The use of good practices, such as a class naming convention or clean and ordered code.
 * The site will not be supported by Internet Explorer, but by Edge, Safary and other modern browsers.
 The use of cross browser rules will be evaluated.